Ching Bernos

-Menchie Beronilla Bernos (born Menchie Bernos, 30 August 1980) also known as Ching Bernos is a Filipina politician.
-She is currently serving as a member of the Philippine House of Representatives representing the Lone District of Abra since June 30, 2022.
-She previously served as mayor of La Paz, Abra from June 30, 2016, to June 30, 2022.
+Menchie Beronilla Bernos (born Menchie Beronilla, August 30, 1978), also known as Ching Bernos, is a Filipina nurse and politician currently serving as a member of the Philippine House of Representatives representing Solid North since 2025, and Lone District of Abra from 2022 until 2025.
+She previously served as Mayor of La Paz, Abra, from 2016 to 2022 and as Vice Mayor from 2007 until 2016.